 Professor Varol’s articles have received numerous scholarly recognitions.
 He is the only scholar to twice win the American Society of Comparative Law’s paper competition for younger scholars.
 His article, Temporary Constitutions, was selected as one of the best three papers in the AALS Scholarly Papers Competition, which is widely considered the most prestigious in legal education, and awarded Honorable Mention.
 In 2014 and in 2016, his articles won the Federalist Society’s Young Legal Scholars Paper Competition.
 In addition, two of his articles were identified in separate reviews by Prof. Mark Tushnet (Harvard) and Prof. Charles Shanor (Emory) as “one of the best works of recent scholarship relating to constitutional law.”

 Before entering academia, Professor Varol served as a law clerk for the Honorable Carlos T. Bea of the U.S. Court of Appeals for the Ninth Circuit.
-He also practiced law at Keker & Van Nest LLP in San Francisco, where he worked on complex civil and white-collar criminal defense litigation.
+He practiced law at Keker & Van Nest LLP in San Francisco, where he worked on complex civil and white-collar criminal defense litigation.

 Professor Varol received his law degree from the University of Iowa College of Law, where he graduated first in his class, earning the highest grade point average in the history of the law school since the introduction of the 4-point grading scale.
 During law school, he also served as the Editor-in-Chief of the Iowa Law Review.
-He has a bachelor’s degree in planetary sciences from Cornell University, where he was a College Scholar and a member of the operations team for the 2003 Mars Exploration Rovers mission.
+He has a bachelor’s degree in astrophysics from Cornell University, where he was a College Scholar and a member of the operations team for the 2003 Mars Exploration Rovers mission.
 Professor Varol is a native of Istanbul, Turkey, and lived there for 17 years before coming to the United States for his undergraduate studies.

 Specialty Areas and Course Descriptions